ricky-deriv/sandbox-consul-vault-scripts/README.md

 - create security groupn and rule to allow inbound ssh access from anywhere and create 6 ec2 instances: create_instances.sh
 - set hostnames and fill /etc/hosts: get_update_hostnames.sh
 - install packages and consul in instances: bulk_install_for_consul.sh
+- create and send consul.hcl to all instances, and start consul service: send_consul_hcl_files.sh

 ## Setting up AWS CLI for the sandbox
 file: setup_aws_cli.sh